-'I stand with party's decision,' says Tejaswini Ananth Kumar
+'Nation comes first before party,' says Tejaswini Ananth Kumar

 Bengaluru, Mar 26: Tejaswini Ananth Kumar, who missed BJP ticket from Bengaluru South Lok Sabha seat, said she would abide by the party decision.